DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Theoretical Guarantee

 \begin{assumption}[Informal] At each stage \(t\), training operates on an aligned local order family.
 Early in training, confidence is a \(\kappa_t\)-accurate proxy for the local importance score, and most of the gradient mass lies on an exponentially smaller subfamily, quantified by a difficulty parameter \(d_t\).
 Later, there remains a residual order family that is still necessary to drive the forward KL to zero, but confidence-only training visits it with exponentially small probability, quantified by a bottleneck parameter \(h_t\); moreover, this residual family has a positive exact-DPRM score gap over its complement. \end{assumption}

-Appendix~\ref{app:theory_observations} reports instrumented DMPO-Countdown reruns designed to probe observable consequences of these assumptions.
-These reruns log confidence bins, selected tokens, CE loss, true-token log-probability, CE-gradient proxies, reward, and DPRM scores during training.
-For any $\varepsilon>0$, let \(T_t^{\rm rand}(\varepsilon)\) and \(T_t^{\rm conf}(\varepsilon)\) denote the numbers of early-stage updates needed to reduce the stagewise forward KL below \(\varepsilon\) under random aligned-order training and confidence-driven progressive training, respectively.
+Appendix~\ref{app:theory_observations} reports diagnostics designed to probe observable consequences of these assumptions rather than only final task scores.
+Countdown logs confidence bins, selected tokens, CE loss, true-token log-probability, CE-gradient proxies, reward, and DPRM scores during training.
+SDPO-DNA adds entropy-only, shuffled-bucket, and gate/count controls, while LLaDA-V adds entropy, EOT-suppression, and suffix-anchor controls inspired by \citet{park2026confidence}.
+For the optimization-theory notation, let \(T_t^{\rm rand}(\varepsilon)\) and \(T_t^{\rm conf}(\varepsilon)\) denote the numbers of early-stage updates needed to reduce the stagewise forward KL below \(\varepsilon\) under random aligned-order training and confidence-driven progressive training, respectively.
 Likewise, let \(T_{t,\mathrm{late}}^{\rm conf}(\varepsilon)\) and \(T_{t,\mathrm{late}}^{\rm DPRM}(\varepsilon)\) denote the numbers of late-stage updates needed to reduce the remaining forward KL below \(\varepsilon\) under confidence-only and DPRM-corrected training.
 All algorithms considered here preserve the train--test alignment condition in Proposition~\ref{prop:puma_informal}.
 Full assumptions, theoretical statements and proofs are delayed to Appendix \ref{app:optimization_advantage}.